-EVENT: Seepage and Erosion LEVEL: 2 ACTION DATA SHEET: C2

-RECOMMENDED ACTIONS

-EAP Coordinator:

-A. Make sure notifications to all parties are completed in accordance with the outline included in Completed

-Section 2.2.

-- B. Continue to monitor the perimeter dike where the seepage and/or erosion have been observed on a daily basis and notify the Engineering Director or designee if any significant changes are observed.
-This should be done without compromising the safety of anyone performing the inspection. - C. Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken. - D. Record all information, observations, and actions on an Event Log Form (Form 3.1). - E. Contact the Engineering Director or designee at least daily to report the latest observations and conditions.

-- A. Review all pertinent information in order to recommend appropriate actions to the EAP Coordinator.
-If necessary, contact local emergency contractors and/or other individuals that may be able to assist in monitoring or repairing the situation. - B. Evaluate conditions per the Evaluation/Decision table below and, if appropriate, adjust the event level.

-- A. Provide decision support and technical support to the Engineering Director or designee as appropriate. - B. Prepare to send a qualified individual to the site at the direction of the Engineering Director.

-Evaluate conditions at least daily, or whenever conditions change significantly.
-Using Table 1.1 and/or Table 3.1, determine whether:
+ACTION DATA SHEET: C2 LEVEL RECOMMENDED ACTIONS oordinator: Time/Date A. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2.
+Completed B. Continue to monitor the perimeter dike where the seepage and/or erosion have been observed on a daily basis and notify the Engineering Director or designee if any significant changes are observed.
+This should be done without compromising the safety of anyone performing the inspection.
+C. Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken.
+D. Record all information, observations, and actions on an Event Log Form (Form 3.1).
+E. Contact the Engineering Director or designee at least daily to report the latest observations and conditions.
+Enginee ering Director or designee: Review all pertinent information in order to recommend appropriate actions to the EAP Coordinator.
+If necessary, contact local emergency contractors and/or other individuals that may be able to assist in monitoring or repairing the situation.
+B. Evaluate conditions per the Evaluation/Decision table below and, if appropriate, adjust the event level.
+On-Cal l Engineer: Provide decision support and technical support to the Engineering Director or designee as appropriate.
+B. Prepare to send a qualified individual to the site at the direction of the Engineering Director.
+EVALUATION / DECISION e conditions at least daily, or whenever conditions change significantly.
+Using Table 1.1 and/o or Table 3.1, ne whether: ٨ The event warrants downgrade to Event I evel 3.
+The event level may be downgraded when the abcorriad rata